 The largest universities in Norwalk, CT are Norwalk Community College (605 degrees awarded in 2021).

 In 2020, the median property value in Norwalk, CT was $438,900, and the homeownership rate was 57.3%.

-The median property value in Norwalk, CT is $421,900, and the homeownership rate is 59.6%.
-Most people in Norwalk, CT commute by Drove Alone, and the average commute time is 25.6 minutes.
-The average car ownership in Norwalk, CT is 2 cars per household.
+Most people in Norwalk, CT drove alone to work, and the average commute time was 27.6 minutes.
+The average car ownership in Norwalk, CT was 2 cars per household.